prathusa/MadHacks-2023/README.md

 ## Challenges we ran into

--Learning to use PostgreSQL
+- Learning to use PostgreSQL
--Learning TailwindCSS and routing in React
+- Learning TailwindCSS and routing in React
--Finding a free service to host our PostgreSQL database(settled on Supabase) -Initially used vanilla React before switching to Next.js to allow more flexibility in our workflow
+- Finding a free service to host our PostgreSQL database(settled on Supabase)
+- Initially used vanilla React before switching to Next.js to allow more flexibility in our workflow

 ## Accomplishments that we're proud of

--Potential for scaling and growth
+- Potential for scaling and growth
--Shipping a working product
+- Shipping a working product

 ## What we learned

--PostgreSQL
--Supabase
+- PostgreSQL
+- Supabase
--Routing in React
+- Routing in React
--TailwindCSS
+- TailwindCSS

 ## What's next for Patient Health Log